Nikolai Kamanin: Disaster years: 1966-1968

 Korolyov.
 1966 started with death of Sergey Korolyov.
 His successor, Vasily Mishin, backed by Mstislav Keldysh, started his own political campaign, targeted at capturing cosmonaut training facilities from the Air Force - which forever alienated Kamanin.
 In particular, Mishin promoted his own candidates into the space program; Kamanin deemed them inadequately trained to fly and insisted on Air Force candidates with a proven flight record.
 For some time, the future Soyuz missions had two competing crews - Air Force and OKB-1,.
 Kamanin's cosmonauts were also assigned to the future Almaz, Spiral and two competing lunar projects.
 Probably as a reaction against Mishin, Kamanin rated Vladimir Chelomei and his staff very high, and his products - superior to Mishin's.

 Komarov.
 Kamanin, as the state commissioner for the Soyuz 1 launch, was present at Baikonur throughout launch preparation that began 6 April 1967.
 Once the rocket lifted off on 23 April Kamanin took charge of the first mission control shift.
 Vladimir Komarov, on his second orbit, reported failure in solar panels - one of them failed to deploy.
 So far, the situation was manageable, and Kamanin dispatched Gagarin to the second mission control station in Yevpatoria.
 On the 13th orbit, the state commission realized there was an imminent danger and decided to land Komarov and cancel Soyuz 2.
-6:45 AM, 24 April while Komarov was still alive, Kamanin boarded the plane departing to the landing area.
+At 6:45 AM on 24 April, while Komarov was still alive, Kamanin boarded the plane departing to the landing area.
 In the air, Kamanin received the first (incorrect) news of Soyuz descending with a fully deployed parachute.
 He was not aware of disaster until meeting General Artamonov on the Orsk airfield.
 Kamanin lost an hour and half travelling to the crash site, only to see the capsule still on fire.
 Later, the Soyuz 1 parachute failure was linked to an insufficient pilot chute that failed to drag the main parachute from its container.

 Gagarin and Seryogin.
-27 March 1968, Yuri Gagarin and Colonel Vladimir Seryogin were killed on a routine training flight in a Mig-15UTI jet trainer.
+On 27 March 1968, Yuri Gagarin and Colonel Vladimir Seryogin were killed on a routine training flight in a Mig-15UTI jet trainer.
 Enquiries continued for more than a year and did not produce a clear answer.
 All cosmonaut flight training was suspended.
 Kamanin, as the person ultimately responsible for cosmonaut training, received a formal reprimand; without Gagarin and without any prospects of winning the space race, his own influence and influence of the Air Force on the space program deteriorated - while the American lunar program was steadily under way.